 Research

-Dr. Wilson is a sociologist who studies how race, work, and culture are linked together in new frontiers of the urban economy.
-In researching upscale restaurants, craft breweries, and white-collar offices, his scholarship illuminates how forces of social inequality stem from a complex dynamic of organizational structures, workplace cultures, and inter-personal relationships.
-As a trained ethnographer, Dr. Wilson engages these research themes by capturing the ground-level, everyday experiences and perspectives of workers themselves.
+Dr. Wilson is a sociologist who studies how work, culture, and social inequality get linked together in our changing economy.
+Through closely examining settings such as full-service restaurants, craft breweries, and white-collar government offices, his scholarship illuminates how forces of social inequality stem from a combination of organizational structures, workplace cultures, and inter-personal relationships.
+As a trained ethnographer, Dr. Wilson brings leading academic theories in conversation with the everyday experiences and perspectives of workers themselves.

-Dr. Wilson’s current project, underway since the summer of 2018, is an ethnography of craft beer work in United States.
-Dr. Wilson examines how race and gender inequalities operate in modern craft industries that are centered on passion for artisanship but also whiteness and middle-class masculinity.
+Dr. Wilson’s recent project (2019-2024) is an ethnography of craft beer work in United States.
+Dr. Wilson examines how race, class, and gender inequalities manifest in modern craft industries that are centered on passion, artisanship, and authenticity.

-Within the umbrella of this project, Dr. Wilson has also teamed up with Dr. Asa Stone, an Advanced Cicerone and psychology professor, to co-author Beer and Society, which uses beer to explore issues of identity, social relationships, work, and culture in the world of beer.
+Within the umbrella of this project, Dr. Wilson also co-authored Beer and Society: How We Make Beer, and Beer Makes Us.
+Co-written with Dr. Asa Stone, an Advanced Cicerone and psychology professor, the book explores issues of identity, work, business, and culture in the world of beer.
 Drawing from both scholarly insights and industry expertise, this book offers a critical perspective on how beer and society are intertwined, including how beer is embedded within our larger economic system, racial hierarchies, and existing systems of power in our society.
 Together, these scholars detail how the recent growth of women and people of color in the beer industry is reshaping these craft workplaces to be more inclusive for both workers and consumers, though these efforts have also been met with pockets of resistance within the industry.

 image from Oregonlive.com

-Tip Work in the New Economy (Current Project)
+Ongoing Project: Tip Work in the New Economy

 Over the course of this project, Dr. Wilson expects to conduct further field research with two other groups of tipped workers over the next two years, exploring variations in meanings and manipulations within a tip-based economy that now amounts to over $47 billion dollars annually in the U.S. restaurant industry alone.

-Examining Restaurant Work and Workers in Los Angeles (Recent Project)
+Examining Restaurant Work and Workers in Los Angeles (Past Project)

 How workers navigate race, gender, and class in the food service industry